David Ulrich: How to be a more mindful photographer

 There’s a really big difference in the slow photography of working with a view camera.
 How much did you have to change the way you think when you went from that camera to digital?

-One thing I really wanted when I was working with a view camera was the ability to snap my eyes and take a picture that I could keep.
+One thing I really wanted when I was working with a view camera was the ability to snap my eyes and take a that I could keep.
 And now we have that with cellphones.
 So, to a certain degree, I found it freeing to go to a handheld camera.
-Let’s not forget that view cameras are for people.
+Let’s not forget that view cameras are for young people.
 They’re incredibly heavy.
 I would hike long distances in the field, carrying 40 or 50 pounds of equipment.

 Sugar Cane Burn, Maui, HI.

-Sugar Cane Burn, Maui, HI. © David Ulrich
+Cane Burn, , HI. © David Ulrich

 Related: Peter van Agtmael grapples with chronicling the post-9/11 era